 Many students complete placements in Primary Schools and Secondary PE departments.
-These experiences combined with vocational qualifications and the broad variety of modules on the course means that this is a great course as a route into teaching, with many students obtaining places on PGCE courses.
+These experiences combined with vocational qualifications and the broad variety of modules on the sports studies course means that this is a great course as a route into teaching, with many students obtaining places on PGCE courses.

 All lectures/modules are sport specific which you will attend with other sports students.
 Most lectures/tutorials will be fairly small groups which provides a more interactive and personal approach to your study.
 Group work and class discussions help you to develop critical thinking skills and we encourage students to voice their opinion and challenge the norm.